-Specific radiational tides have been studied using response analysis, for example the solar-diurnal S_1 by Ray and Egbert (2004) and semi-diurnal S_2 by Dobslaw and Thomas (2005).
-In Sect.
-3 we look at more constituents and demonstrate that the atmospheric tide at S_2 may be observed in the GTSM.
+Specific radiational tides have been studied using response analysis, for example the solar-diurnal \mathbf{S}1 by Ray and Egbert (2004), and semi-diurnal \mathbf{S}2 by Dobslaw and Thomas (2005).
+In section 3 we look at more constituents, and demonstrate that the atmospheric tide at \mathbf{S}2 may be observed in the GTSM model.

-The Highest and Lowest Astronomical Tide (HAT and LAT) are important datums used for navigation and are calculated from tidal predictions.
-In Sect.
-4 we use the model predictions to quantify to what extent HAT and LAT are influenced by weather-related tides and show that in many places several centimetres of what is reported as HAT is attributable to periodic weather patterns.
+Highest and Lowest Astronomical Tide (HAT and LAT) are important datums used for navigation, and are calculated from tidal predictions.
+In section 4 we use the model predictions to quantify to what extent HAT and LAT are influenced by weather-related tides, and show that in many places several cm of what is reported as HAT is attributable to periodic weather patterns.

-There are other contributors to water level, including steric effects and river flow, that will also create differences between the tide gauge and the forecast water levels, particularly seasonally, and which may be out of phase with the atmospheric contribution.
+There are other contributors to water level, including steric effects and river flow, that will also create differences between the tide gauge and the forecast water levels, particularly seasonally and which may be out of phase with the atmospheric contribution.
 The problem of double-counting of periodic changes does not arise if they are omitted from the surge model entirely, but they may contribute to HAT and LAT calculations.
 These effects are not included in this study.